TurkServer/docs/source/quick-start.md

         "adminPassword": <String>, // Password you choose for the TurkServer admin deshboard "experiment": {
           "limit": {
-            "batch": <Number> // Number of batches in experiment }
+            "batch": <Number> // Max number of times a user can accept HITs in one batch }
         },
         "mturk": {